Agile Teams: Roles & Structures That Work

 Lack of

-Agile Project Management Challenge #2: Team size
+Agile project management challenge #2: Team size

 The second challenge might be that your

-When your team gets too big (i.e. more than 20), it’s helpful to break the team down and have several teams working.
 You’ll need to split the deliverables so that each team has something discrete to work on.
 This is easily achieved with user stories and backlog grooming.

 One of the responsibilities of the team leads then becomes to coordinate with other team leads, making sure the whole product hangs together.